Most people think that they know their strengths…

 Ask yourself are these things that you are really good at?
 Are these what other people think you are great at? (sometimes what we think isn't a big deal actually is, it just comes easy to us)

-- List out all your past jobs and roles
+- Get a piece of paper: List out all your past jobs and roles

-- What are the 2-4 things you most enjoyed about each of those
+- What are the 2-5 things you most enjoyed about each of those AND what did you find you were better than others at?

-- Answer the questions “What was it specifically that you enjoyed?” and “Why did you enjoy that part so much?”
+- Answer these questions: “What was it specifically that you enjoyed?” and “Why did you enjoy that part so much?”